exercism/java/CONTRIBUTING.md

 If, at any point, you're having any trouble, pop in the [Gitter exercism/java room](https://gitter.im/exercism/java) or the [Gitter exercism/dev room](https://gitter.im/exercism/dev) for help.

+For general guidelines about contributing to Exercism see the [Exercism contributing guide](https://github.com/exercism/docs/tree/master/contributing-to-language-tracks).

 ## Before Making Your Pull Request